 Further, Solis’ responses to the SWFLCA survey indicated more of an open-mindedness than Carter’s.
 For example, in response to “Do you support reducing Florida intake of federal dollars to our total state budget over the next 5 years,” Carter said “yes;” Solis said “undecided.”
 In response to “Will you champion an Ordinance banning sanctuary cities in Collier County,” Carter said “yes;” Solis said “undecided.”
 In response to “Do you support eliminating the Florida Corporate income tax,” where “undecided” would not be an acceptable response for me, Carter said “yes;” Solis said “no.”

-Based on these responses, I was strongly leaning toward Solis.
-The Naples Daily News endorsement solidified my decision.
-In comparing the experience of Carter and Solis, they wrote, “Carter’s service was yesteryear.
+The Naples Daily News endorsed Solis.
+In their endorsement, they wrote, “Carter’s service was yesteryear.
 Today’s and tomorrow’s challenges lie east of District 2.
 Solis’ current service give him the edge to grasp that critical growth-management decisions in inland regions of Collier directly affect district residents.”

 The three Republican candidates on the closed primary ballot in District 3 are Ron Kezeske, Burt Saunders and Russell Tuff.
 See Kezeske’s LWVCC profile here, Saunders’ here and Tuff’s here.
 Both Saunders and Tuff have long histories of service to Collier County, while Kezeske moved here in 2009 to attend Ave Maria Law School.
 Because there are two other excellent choices who would bring important qualities, connections, knowledge and experience to the job, I eliminated the relative newcomer.